 Click here to see more

 The roof is also home to a 3.2KW solar thermal array contributing to our building’s hot water requirements.
-Top quality insulation and windows minimise heat loss, while solar PV panels decrease electricity use.
-Between September 2016 and September 2017 we generated 8316 KWh!
+Top quality insulation and windows minimise heat loss, while a separate set of solar PV panels decrease electricity use.
+In 2022 we generated 8220 kWh!

 Packaging